Inside ISIS-held Mosul: Resistance eye battle

 But the videos continue to emerge, one even showing a burned-out car they claim was torched by them and belonged to ISIS.

-Exactly how the assault begins weighs too on the minds of those locals who will resist ISIS.
+Exactly how the assault begins weighs, too, on the minds of those locals who will resist ISIS.

 Ranged against the city are Iranian-backed Shia militia, who some locals fear may infiltrate the Iraqi army -- the force supposed to be behind the main assault.

 Worries are spreading this group may commit atrocities against the local Sunni population -- despite their denial that they intend to do so.
-To add to the heady rhetoric ahead of what may be the worst and most complicated offensive yet against ISIS, Turkey has thrown its weight behind the Sunni forces who intend to assist in the assault, and try to calm the sectarian fears of the city's mainly Sunni population.
+To add to the heady rhetoric ahead of what may be the worst and most complicated offensive yet against ISIS, Turkey has thrown its weight behind the Sunni forces that intend to assist in the assault, and try to calm the sectarian fears of the city's mainly Sunni population.

 If the Iranian-backed Shia militia enter the city, Ankara says it may intervene militarily.
 The agreed "plan" is for that not to happen.
 But few have confidence in all sides to stick to the plan.